jdi-docs/jdi-light/source/includes/_documentation.md

   Scenario: Select items test
     Given I open "Html5 Page"
     When I check "Accept Conditions"
-    When select items in "Left Menu" menu:
+    When select items in "Left Menu" menu
      | Service |
      | Dates   |
     Then the "Dates Page" page is opened